Opinion: A brief discussion on mass incarceration — The U.S. prison system needs reform

 New technologies may have been developed that rule the way people communicate with each other, or the way that they pay for groceries, or the way that they get from place to place.
 Popular culture experiences many shifts over the years, and oftentimes, after a long prison sentence, people returning into society find the world they knew completely painted over by new norms, slang, and ways of thinking.
 In addition to this, many find it difficult to reunify with their family after decades spent separated.
 Aside from these changes, formerly incarcerated people are also up against the law when they return home.

-“People living with a conviction record face nearly 50,000 federal, state, and local legal restrictions–often referred to as collateral consequences–that consistently impair them from freely pursuing the American dream,” the ACLU reports.
+According to the ACLU, “People living with a conviction record face nearly 50,000 federal, state, and local legal restrictions — often referred to as collateral consequences — that consistently impair them from freely pursuing the American dream.”

 After having spent a good portion of their lives incarcerated, these people often have no money to fall back on for basic survival.
 This leads them to fall into debt simply to get by, which creates another load of financial issues for them.
 These laws that target and limit the abilities of formerly incarcerated people create a kind of legalized prejudice and discrimination against them.
 The ACLU reports that almost 75% of formerly incarcerated people remain unemployed even a year after their release.